fxsitecompat/www.fxsitecompat.dev/content/en-CA/contribute.md

 ## Improve the documents

 If you find a mistake on our document or something not covered yet, please [tweet us](https://twitter.com/intent/tweet?text=@fxsitecompat&related=fxsitecompat) or [file an issue](https://github.com/fxsitecompat/www.fxsitecompat.com/issues/new) to help us improve our useful developer resources.
+You can also send us a pull request directly from the "Improve this page" link on each page's footer.

 ## Donate to us